SY22 Student Programs Analysis

 I committed to analyzing the complete student programming dataset from SY22.
 While some program data was readily accessible through existing reports, the challenge was creating a comprehensive view across all programming categories and grade levels throughout the entire school year.

-My solution: I developed SQL scripts to extract participation data directly from the data warehouse, ensuring complete coverage of all student programming activities rather than relying on incomplete summary reports.
+My solution: I developed SQL scripts to extract participation data directly from the SSMS server, ensuring complete coverage of all student programming activities rather than relying on incomplete summary reports.

 Data Standardization Process